shani1610/object-insertion-video-diffusion/README.md

-# Investigating Object Insertion into a Video Using Diffusion model
+# Object Insertion into a Video Using Diffusion model

 This repository contains technical explanations relating to the investigation of using tuning methods based on the stable diffusion model to insert objects into human-object interaction videos.